 Research In Motion Ltd. (RIM)’s enterprise-services unit has attracted the interest of International Business Machines Corp.
-(IBM), according to two people familiar with the situation.
+(IBM:US), according to two people familiar with the situation.

 IBM made an informal approach about possibly acquiring the division, which operates a network of secure servers used to support RIM’s BlackBerry devices, said one of the people, who asked not to be named because the matter is private.
 RIM shares rose as much as 7.1 percent in German trading today.